 Admission and fees

 The Village is open to all nationalities, including Singaporeans.
-Fees here are more than double what you may pay at other small pre-schools in Singapore but on a par with certain leading international schools; they start from $21,418 for five days at nursery and reach $33,646 for five days in prep.
+Annual fees here are more than double what you may pay at other small pre-schools in Singapore but on a par with certain leading international schools; they start from $21,418 for five days at nursery and reach $33,644 for five days in pre-school.
 Lunch is included for all full day students.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.